 On December 4, 2006, Johns Hopkins University trustees, in response to a gift from businessman William Polk Carey, voted to establish a new business school dedicated to producing innovative leaders with broad, interdisciplinary knowledge.
 The school was named after his great-great-great grandfather, James Carey of Loudon, a successful Baltimore merchant during the 18th and 19th centuries.
 On January 1, 2007, the new Carey Business School opened its doors for the first time, guided by a simple yet essential mission: teach business with humanity in mind.

 Mr. Carey's $50 million donation, paired with $50 million to be raised by the university, was responsible for launching the Carey Business School.
 This is the largest gift ever in support of business education at Johns Hopkins.
-The new school is named for his great-great-great grandfather, James Carey of Loudon, a prominent Baltimore businessman of the 18th and 19th centuries.

 A HISTORY OF BUSINESS EDUCATION